Top 12 Spots on Oahu for a wedding or family portrait photo session

 Kaaawa Beach park (North East Oahu – google maps) Dramatic mountain views on this small east side beach.

-Pali Drive waterfall – this is a small waterfall that you can walk to in less than 3 minutes.
+Pali Drive waterfall (google maps)– this is a small waterfall that you can walk to in less than 3 minutes.

 Malaekahana (north shore – google maps) Very secluded beach on the north shore.
 Across the street from Gunstock ranch.
 If you love horses they might just wander into the frame.